Click the menu icon in the upper right of the video to select 1-7 in the playlist.

 Location and Registration

-The 2021 conference will be held virtually, with an in-person option at the Joseph B. Martin Conference Center in Boston for the Harvard University community.
-This on-site attendance limitation is due to ongoing COVID-19 restrictions.
-Please visit the registration page and select the appropriate option.
+The 2021 conference was held virtually, with an in-person option at the Joseph B. Martin Conference Center in Boston for the Harvard University community.
+This on-site attendance limitation was due to ongoing COVID-19 restrictions.

 Genetics has had a disproportionately large profile in the public and professional understanding of disease risk.
 To date there has been insufficient measurement of the environmental and cultural contributions to disease diagnosis and treatment.
 In this panel, we explore how to assess this contribution and how it can and should inform our implementations of precision medicine.